Supersampled scanning transmission X-ray microscopy for high-resolution vibration-independent time-resolved imaging: Conclusions

 In conclusion, we describe a new method for the acquisition of STXM images, called supersampled scanning microscopy.
 This concept is based on the measurement of the sample position and the detected photon counts at a high rate (faster than the mechanical vibrations), and subsequently binning of the data according to the recorded positions.
 An X-ray microscopy image can be obtained in this way, where positioning artifacts and mechanical vibrations are fully compensated.
 As additional advantages, the technique allows for a relaxation of the positioning precision in the scanning, significantly reducing imaging overheads if compared to the standard STXM PP and CV imaging protocols, whilst maintaining the possibility to acquire high-resolution images.
-Finally, the technique allows one to reduce the timescale of the rolling shutter artifact that is typical of scanning microscopy techniques, permitting the acquisition of mesoscopic dynamic movies at timescales limited by the available photon fluxes and scanning velocity of the piezoelectric stage.
+Furthermore, the technique allows one to reduce the timescale of the rolling shutter artifact that is typical of scanning microscopy techniques, permitting the acquisition of mesoscopic dynamic movies at timescales limited by the available photon fluxes and scanning velocity of the piezoelectric stage.
 The performance of the technique was demonstrated by proof-of-concept experiments on the reduction of the imaging overhead, compensation of vibrations and positioning glitches, high-resolution imaging, and the acquisition of mesoscopic dynamic movies.
-This imaging protocol is currently being integrated into the Pixelator control system of the PolLux endstation \cite{Watts2018}, including the possibility to perform live processing of the image.
+Finally, the supersampled scanning microscopy technique can also be integrated with TR imaging, allowing one to exploit the improvement in imaging overhead and in the mitigation of the influence of mechanical vibrations also for TR imaging.
+A proof-of-concept experiment where the spin-wave dynamics in a perpendicularly magnetized YIG sample were imaged, was shown.
+This imaging protocol is currently being integrated into the Pixelator control system of the PolLux and Maxymus endstations \cite{Watts2018}, with the aim to include live visualization and automatic processing of the image, including e.g., the possibility to display the live signal-to-noise ratio (expressed as contrast vs. Poisson noise).
 It will be made available for regular user operation.
-The position sampling frequency will also be increased to 10~kHz once live processing of the image is available (for the work presented here, we used a 4~kHz sampling rate to limit the amount of data generated per image).
+The position sampling frequency will also be increased to 10~kHz once live processing of the image is available.